alexbevi/driver-compatibility-checker/README.md

 4. Access your app at `https://<your-username>.github.io/<repo-name>/`
 5. Update the demo link in this README with your actual URL

----
+## 🔄 Automated Data Updates

+This repository includes comprehensive GitHub Actions workflows to automatically keep driver version data up-to-date:

+### 🤖 Automation Features

+* **🕐 Scheduled Updates** - Individual drivers update daily at staggered times to avoid API rate limits
+* **📦 Bulk Updates** - Weekly comprehensive updates of all drivers
+* **🎯 Selective Updates** - Manual triggers for specific drivers or combinations
+* **🔄 Smart Merging** - Only adds new releases, preserves existing data
+* **⚡ Force Rebuild** - Option to completely recreate data files with all available releases
+* **🛡️ Rate Limit Handling** - Built-in retry logic and delays to respect GitHub API limits
+* **📊 Comprehensive Logging** - Detailed workflow summaries and commit messages

+### 🚀 Manual Triggers

+You can manually update driver data anytime:

+1. **Single Driver**: Go to Actions → "Update [Language] Driver" → Run workflow
+2. **All Drivers**: Go to Actions → "Update Driver Data" → Run workflow
+3. **Bulk Operations**: Go to Actions → "Bulk Update All Drivers" → Run workflow
+4. **Test System**: Go to Actions → "Test Driver Update" → Run workflow

+### 📈 Data Freshness

+- **Individual drivers**: Updated daily at staggered times (1:00-5:30 AM UTC)
+- **Bulk updates**: Weekly on Sundays at 6:00 AM UTC
+- **Manual updates**: Available anytime via GitHub Actions interface
+- **Version limit**: Each driver maintains up to 100 most recent versions

+For detailed workflow documentation, see [`.github/workflows/README.md`](.github/workflows/README.md).

 ## 🔄 Updating Driver Data

+## 🔄 Updating Driver Data (Legacy/Manual)

+> **Note**: Driver data is now automatically updated via GitHub Actions.
+Manual updates are only needed for custom modifications or troubleshooting.

 Driver version data is sourced from official MongoDB GitHub repositories.
-To update:
+To update manually:

+1. **Automated Updates** (Recommended): Use the GitHub Actions workflows described above

-1. **Automated Updates**: The data can be refreshed by fetching from GitHub APIs:
+2. **Manual API Fetching**: The data can be refreshed by fetching from GitHub APIs:
    - `https://api.github.com/repos/mongodb/mongo-<driver>-driver/releases`

-2. **Manual Updates**: Edit the JSON files in the `data/` directory following the format shown above
+3. **Manual File Updates**: Edit the JSON files in the `data/` directory following the format shown above

-3. **Adding New Drivers**:
+4. **Adding New Drivers**:
    - Create a new JSON file in `data/` with driver version information
+   - Add the driver to the GitHub Actions matrix in workflow files
    - Update the driver selection dropdown in the HTML file
    - Add appropriate styling and logos if desired

----

 ## 🛠 Built With